We’re often asked this seemingly simple question: “When is the best time to sell my Chicago home?

 Let’s face it, few cities anticipate spring like Chicago!

-It’s likely few cities anticipate spring like Chicago does.
 It gets warm again, farmers’ markets are out in force, baseball is back in season, and street festivals start to get planned.
-So everybody’s out, celebrating the survival of another winter.
-And eager to find their new home before the next winter strikes.
+So everybody’s out, celebrating the survival of another Chicago winter.
+And eager to find their new home before the next winter hits.

-In terms of Chicago real estate, selling your house in spring means you’re hitting the ground running during the traditionally busiest season.
-So your major advantage is you’re reaching a giant buyer pool.
+Selling your house in spring means you’re hitting the ground running during the traditionally busiest season.
+The major advantage here is of course that you’re reaching the largest buyer pool.

 Warm weather and bright skies means people will be out in force.
 Between bouts of beach time and languid walks around historic Chicago neighborhoods, many of the people who waited out the spring rush will be looking for their new home now.

-So when selling your home in the summer, think about catering to first-time buyers or buyers with very little time on their hands: consider creating an ideal listing experience that can propel your buyer to make a decision.
+So when selling your home in the summer, think about catering to first-time buyers or buyers with kids needing to get settled before school starts.

-The challenge of selling your house in summer means you’re now competing against all the other things Chicago has to offer during the summer time (in addition to similar listing competition from the spring).
+Selling your house in summer means competing against all the other summer activities Chicago has to offer.
+Plus, there’s a similar volume of listing competition as in the spring.